-“There’s something wrong,” she said to introduce her complaint, and she added the international refrain of the complainer, “I don’t want to complain, but …” She probably expected us to avoid eating until she could complete her complaint, but we didn’t even pause.
+“There’s something wrong,” she said to introduce us to her complaint, and she added the international refrain of the complainer, “I don’t want to complain, but …” She probably expected us to avoid starting our meal, until we could address her complaint, but we didn’t even pause.
 In lieu of that insult, she repeated her complaint.
-She won’t eat.
-She can’t, because she’s presumably found something wrong with her food.
-Perceiving the insult, the rest of the table gave her the attention she required, and then we went silent, silently screaming at her to state her complaint, but she won’t, because she “doesn’t want to complain” because she “[doesn’t] want to be seen as a complainer.”
+She wouldn’t eat.
+She couldn’t, because she found something wrong with her food.

-She doesn’t call the server over, because some part of her enjoys hovering over the rest of us with her earned knowledge of the steps required to prepare a satisfying onion ring.
-She doesn’t want to lord her industry knowledge over the our table, the server, or restaurant, but she keeps changing the subject back to the poorly prepared onion ring.
-It might take less than two minutes for the server to come over, address her concern, and return with a new plate of onion rings, but she doesn’t want to explore that for all its worth.
-While in the cloud, she enjoys a certain level of respect from the uninformed for the knowledge she’s attained in the industry.
-She shares a strained smile to reveal her internal struggle, but she now knows too much to just eat a poorly prepared onion ring that she knows isn’t a temperature the industry requires.
+She didn’t call the server over, because some part of her enjoyed how the complaint cloud hovered over the rest of us with her knowledge of the steps required to prepare a satisfying onion ring.
+She said she didn’t want to lord her industry knowledge over our table, the server, or restaurant, but she kept changing the subject back to the poorly prepared onion ring.
+It might’ve taken a server less than two minutes to address her concern and return with a new plate of onion rings, but she didn’t want to explore that avenue.
+While in the cloud, she enjoyed a certain level of respect from the uninformed for the knowledge she attained in the industry.
+She shared a strained smile to reveal her internal struggle, but she knew too much to just eat a poorly prepared onion ring that she knows isn’t a temperature the industry requires.

-The proper reaction to the “Gross!” assessment, as illustrated throughout America, is the sympathetic and empathetic crinkled nosed.
+The proper reaction to the “Gross!” assessment, as illustrated by patrons across the country, is the sympathetic and empathetic crinkled nosed.
 The crinkled nose response is so pervasive and ubiquitous that it’s almost reflexive now.
 We don’t even require the “Gross” assessor to back up their assessment.
-They say it, and we crinkle our nose at the subject of their scorn without evaluation.
-Gross can now be used to describe everything from finding live insects in our food to tasting excrement in fresh seafood, but we can also use the term after we find a stray french fry in a serving of pasta, or an onion ring that is somewhat less than perfect.
+They say it, and we crinkle our nose.
+Gross can now be used to describe everything from finding live insects in our food to tasting excrement in fresh seafood, but we can also use the term to describe finding a french fry in a serving of pasta, or an onion ring that is somewhat less than perfect.

-I once thought that my prime directive in my life was to try to unseat the word gross from atop its perch in our lexicon.
+My prime directive, at one point in my life, was to try to unseat the word gross from atop its perch in our lexicon.
 I tried to develop a campaign to limit use of the word in my social circles, to give it back some of its power.
-I made some strides in my battle against the ’ly words, literally and actually, so I thought I might my experience in this regard might translate to some success challenging the illiberal use of the gross assessment.
-The battle proved pointless and pitiful, even in my inner circle.
+I made some strides in my battle against the ’ly words, literally and actually, so I thought I might experience some success with gross.
 I didn’t know what I was up against.
-The word is gone, I realized in the midst of this battle, it just is.
-Overuse has diluted any power it once held, because it wields such power, (and yes that dichotomy was intended).
+The word is gone, it’s just gone.
+Overuse has diluted any power it once held, because it wields so much power, (and yes that dichotomy was intended).

 “How are those onion rings?” one of the uninformed asked her.

-Her complaint cloud was personal, and she concluded this dramatic portrayal of her virtuosity by saying, “I will eat them,” when the server returned to see if the second plate of onion rings met her expectations.
+She made her complaint cloud personal, and she concluded this dramatic portrayal of her virtuosity by saying, “I will eat them,” when the server returned to see if the second plate of onion rings met her expectations.
 She was kind enough and virtuous enough to suffer through those onion rings, so we wouldn’t view her as a complainer after she spent the last couple minutes doing nothing but complaining.

-Praised be the all mighty, now will you climb down and speak to the peasants, as you said you would when you invited us to try to enjoy an evening out with you dining?
+Praised be the all mighty, now will you climb down and speak to the peasants, as you said you would when you invited us to try to enjoy an evening out with you?

-Complaining is just what we do.
+Complaining is what we do.
 It’s what I do.
-We complain about complainers.
+We even complain about complainers.
 “I don’t want to hang out with him anymore, because all he does is complain,” we complain.
 I complain all the time.
 It’s what I do.
 It’s what I’m doing in this article.
 I’m complaining about complainers who complain too much.
-We complain about family, friends, and the very idea that that one feller crosses the street outside the lines allotted for walking across the street at an intersection.
-We complain about people who walk extra slow through cross walks, politics, religion, and our place of employment.
+We complain about family, friends, politics, religion, our place of employment, and the people who walk extra slow through cross walks.
 Complaining is just kind of what we do when we’re in groups, but we shroud most of our complaints in humor.
-Complaining is fun, illustrative, it defines our character, and it can provide for provocative, engaging conversations.
+Complaining is fun and illustrative.
+It defines our character, and it can provide for some provocative, engaging conversations.
 When we invite friends and family for a night out, however, most of us try to keep those complaints in check.
 We know the looks, the eye rolls, and the physical discomfort some display when we complain too much about our relatively comfortable lives.
 We know some of our complaints can bring an evening to a crashing halt.

 Some of us don’t complain when we probably should, because we want to avoid bringing attention to ourselves.
-Is this submissive, perhaps, but how brash are you?
-We know that they “Don’t want to get you started, because you have so many opinions to challenge the status quo that you’ll shake up and shatter their whole world,” but are your complaints really that substantive, or do you just enjoy lofting yourself up into the complaint cloud for the attention it warrants?
+Is this submissive?
+Perhaps, but how brash are you?
+We know that they “Don’t want to get you started, because you have so many opinions to challenge the status quo that you’ll shake up and shatter their whole world,” but are your complaints really that substantive, or do you just enjoy lofting yourself up into the complaint cloud for the impressions they accrue?

-The tipping point arrives when everyone who knows you knows that you’re going to complain, and we know that it doesn’t really matter what you’re complaining about as long as you’re complaining.
-The meal they set before you could pass every stringent code restaurants have for quality food, and you will find something, because you’re not some stooge who’s just going to eat anything just cuz.
+The tipping point arrives when everyone you know, knows that you’re going to complain about something, anything.
+We know that it doesn’t really matter what you’re complaining about as long as you’re complaining about something.
+The meal they set before you could pass every stringent code restaurants have for quality food, and you will find something, because you’re not some stooge who’s going to eat anything just cuz.
 We could try to dig into their past to figure out what drives them to do this, but it all boils down to one intcontrovertible fact, some people just love to complain.
-Most of us go along to get along, and others debate, argue, and fight because it provides grist to their mill.
-They might not consider themselves complainers, and they might even say they hate people who complain all the time, but if the people intimate enough to know them know that the minute they sit down for a meal that a complaint cloud will darken their table one minute after that server puts food before them, it might be time for them reevaluate that perception.
+Most of us go along to get along, and others debate, argue, and fight because it provides grist for their mill.
+They might not consider themselves complainers, and they might even say they hate people who complain all the time, but if the people intimate enough to know them know that the minute they sit down for a meal that a complaint cloud will darken their table one minute after that server puts food before them, it might be time to reevaluate that perception.
 When it happens once or twice, it’s annoying.
 When it happens so often that the people at your table dread this moment, it should be obvious that your greater complaint is not with the goods and services others work so hard to provide, but with the way your life panned out.